 Contact the operator as soon as possible to discuss it with them.
 Many services allow you to pay for parking at any point before you take your car away, including the option of doing it over the phone.

-The layout of parking areas at motorway services usually needs to be approved by the Highways Agency.
+The layout of parking areas at motorway services usually needs to be approved by Highways England.
 The problem is that standards change over time, and what is important now wasn't necessarily a long time ago.